 George Neal, Corporate Chef/Proprietor

-A native of Greensboro, George Neal literally grew up in city’s restaurant community, getting his start washing dishes while finishing at Page High School.
+A Greensboro native, George Neal literally grew up in city’s restaurant community, getting his start washing dishes while finishing up at Page High School.
 He worked his way up the chain (dishes begot pantry which begot grille which begot executive chef) before starting off on his own with the original 1618 location in 2004.
+He experienced two schools of culinary education: he’s self-taught but also classically trained through his work at one of Greensboro’s premiere French restaurants, Madison Park.
+He was the winner of the inaugural Fire in the Triad competition and now commands the back of the house at all three restaurants.
+In his free time, he can be found on the golf course or taking his son “Little George” to as many sporting events as he can.

 Nick Wilson, Managing Director/Proprietor